Skip to main content

 3. Potential for significant controversy (e.g., negative press or reaction from stakeholder or oversight groups);

-4. Research subjects in a protected class (prisoners, children, individuals with impaired decision making capability, or DOE/NNSA federal or DOE/NNSA contractor employees as human subjects, who may be more vulnerable to coercion and undue influence to participate) that is outside of the reviewing IRB’s typical range/scope; or
+4. Research subjects in a protected class (including the populations identified in Subparts B, C, and D of 45 CFR 46), as well as others such as individuals with impaired decision making capability and DOE/NNSA Federal or DOE/NNSA contractor employees as human subjects, who may be more vulnerable to coercion and undue influence to participate that is outside of the reviewing IRB’s typical range/scope; or

 5. Generation or use of classified information.